michaeljclark/rv8/doc/src/mmio.md

 ## RTC (Real Time Clock)

-The RTC device is based on the priv-1.9.1 specification and has an `mtime` register which contains a clock and an `mtimecmp` register which when timer interrupts are enabled, will raise a timer interrupt.
+The RTC device is based on the priv-1.9.1 specification and has an `mtime` register which contains a clock and a one-shot timer programmed via the `mtimecmp` register.
+When timer interrupts are enabled, a timer interrupt will be raised when `mtimecmp == mtime`.

 Example RTC MMIO device at offset `0x40000000`.